Tekthree/learning-journal/programmingwithjavascript.md

 there are two types of expressions
 -expressions that just assign a value to a variable - exp - var color = 'beige';
 -expressions that use two or more values to return a single value - exp - var area = 3*2;

+## Operators
+Allow programmers to create a single value from one or more values types of Operators
+- arithmetic
+- string

+Arrays are special types of variables that store more than one piece of related information

+Programmers use functions, methods, and objects to organize their code.

+Functions consist of a series of statements that have been grouped together because they perform a specific task.
+A method is the same as a function, except methods are created inside an object.